JadenFurtado/geoAbuseIPDB/README.md

 KML is a file format used to display geographic data in an Earth browser such as Google Earth.
 KML uses a tag-based structure with nested elements and attributes and is based on the XML standard.
 All tags are case-sensitive and must appear exactly as they are listed in the KML <a href="https://developers.google.com/kml/documentation/kml_tut">Reference</a>

 ### Local Setup and Contribution:
+clone the project locally and initialize the .env file.
+I have provided an example file for the same and install the packages.
+Once that is done, run the main file of the project or use individual components from the project to suite your needs.
+Changes and suggestions are always welcome!

 ### Security:
 I take security seriously and so, any security related changes/suggestions are always welcomed!